mtress/mtress/README.md

 ## Installation

-MTRESS depends on solph, which is automatically instaled using pip if you `pip-install mtress`.
+MTRESS depends on solph, which is automatically instaled using pip if you `pip install mtress`.
 However, pip will not install a solver, to perform the actual optimisation.
 Please refer to the [documentation of solph](https://oemof-solph.readthedocs.io/en/v0.4.4/readme.html#installing-a-solver) to learn how to install a solver.